Finding References to Add to RefWorks

 - To insert all citations, select Continue to bibliography.

 To select specific citations, select the relevant citations and select Continue to bibliography.Quick Cite, Insert Citations Tab

 - Select Copy to Clipboard and paste it into your document.

 You can share folders of references with specific users and/or (when enabled) all other users at your institution and can view folders of references that are shared with you or your institution.
 You can view the references that have been shared with you, and in some cases add comments or change the references.
 If you want to edit or export references that have been shared with you, you must first copy them to your own reference folders.

 - Select Share > Share folder

-OR In the Sharing area of the left sidebar, select Share a folder
+OR in the Sharing area of the Reference Organization, select Share a folder;